Volunteer Job Openings:

 Steps to Becoming a Volunteer:

-- Request the Volunteer Application Form from Laine Stambaugh, firstname.lastname@example.org.
+- Complete the Volunteer Application Form and send to Laine Stambaugh, email@example.com.

 - Your application will be reviewed for specific skills and academic background and you will be contacted within two weeks to schedule an informational interview to discuss areas of interest, special skills or knowledge you may bring to the workplace, possible work schedules, and/or to arrange for any appropriate training.